thomasalcock/openeR/README.md

 ## Recommended Use

 The package's main function `openeR_gadget()` is best used with a short cut.
-To add a short cut to your Rstudio Environment go to 'Tools' > 'Modify Keyboard Short Cuts' and then search for 'Insert user defined doc skeleton'.
+The default short cut is set to Cmd+Shift+9 on a Mac.
+To change the cut to your Rstudio Environment go to 'Tools' > 'Modify Keyboard Short Cuts' and then search for 'Insert user defined doc skeleton'.
 Click on the field in the middle and choose a keyboad shortcut.

 Happy documenting!